 2. The department head (graduate program director) will meet with the student to inform him/her orally and in writing of the allegation and the sanction imposed by the instructor within ten (10) calendar days of written notice from the instructor.
 Prior to this meeting, the department head (graduate program director) will contact the Department of Student Community Ethics (DSCE) to establish if the student has any record of previous academic integrity violations.
 If a previous academic integrity violation exists, the matter must be referred directly to the DSCE.
 In instances where a program does not have a department head (graduate program director), the Dean or Associate Dean of the college will assume the duties of department head (graduate program director) for alleged violations of the Academic Integrity Policy.

 3. If the case is a first offense, the student can choose to accept the allegation and sanction from the instructor by signing a Mutual Agreement with the department head (graduate program director) or can choose to have a hearing with the Academic Integrity Board (Graduate Academic Integrity Board).
-Within ten (10) calendar days of the meeting with the student, the department head (graduate program director) will 1) report the student’s choice of action in writing to the DSCE, 2) file a copy of the Mutual Agreement (when applicable) with the DSCE, and 3) inform the student of the sanction or sanctions to be imposed under the Mutual Agreement or inform the student of the procedure for requesting a hearing with the Academic Integrity Board (Graduate Academic Integrity Board) if the Mutual Agreement is not accepted.
+Within ten (10) calendar days of the meeting with the student, the department head (graduate program director) will 1) report the student’s choice of action in writing to the DSCE, 2) file a copy of the Mutual Agreement (when applicable) with the DSCE, and 3) inform the student of the sanction or sanctions to be imposed under the Mutual Agreement or inform the student of the procedure for requesting a hearing with the Academic Integrity Board (Graduate Academic Integrity Board) if the Mutual Agreement is not accepted (see #10 for make-up of Board).
 Mutual Agreements are final and are not subject to further review or appeal.

-4. In instances of second offenses, or when the student chooses a hearing, the DSCE and student will schedule a hearing orientation meeting to: discuss the hearing process and schedule a hearing date no less than ten (10) and no more than fifteen (15) calendar days from the hearing orientation meeting.
+4. In instances of second offenses, or when the student chooses a hearing, the DSCE and student will schedule a hearing orientation meeting to: discuss the hearing process and schedule a hearing date no less than ten (10) and no more than fifteen (15) calendar days from the hearing orientation meeting date.
 The student can waive minimum notice of a hearing; however, extensions are at the sole discretion of the DSCE.
 Should the student choose not to attend his/her hearing orientation meeting, a hearing date will be assigned to the student.

-5. Hearings shall be conducted by a judicial body according to the following guidelines:
+5. Hearings shall be conducted by the Academic Integrity Board (Graduate Academic Integrity Board) according to the following guidelines:

-(a) Hearings normally shall be conducted in private.
+(a) Hearings shall be conducted in private.

-(b) Admission of any person to the hearing shall be at the discretion of the hearing body and/or the DSCE.
+(b) Admission of any person to the hearing shall be at the discretion of the chair of the Academic Integrity Board (Graduate Academic Integrity Board) and/or the DSCE.

 (c) Charges against multiple students involved in the same incident may be heard in a single hearing only if the accused student(s), complainant(s), and the DSCE consent to such a proceeding.

 (d) The complainant and the accused have the right to be assisted by any adviser they choose, at their own expense.
 The complainant and/or the accused is responsible for presenting his or her own case.
-Advisers are not permitted to speak or to participate directly in any hearing before a hearing body.
+Advisers are not permitted to speak or to participate directly in any hearing before the Academic Integrity Board (Graduate Academic Integrity Board) .

-(e) The DSCE and the hearing body must assure that the accused student has the capability to present his/her information and defense at the hearing.
+(e) The DSCE and the Academic Integrity Board (Graduate Academic Integrity Board) must assure that the accused student has the capability to present his/her information and defense at the hearing.
 The method for assuring this capability may vary depending on the nature of the case.
 Upon a determination of incapability, the DSCE must advise the accused to seek assistance or may assign an adviser to the accused.